 Dealing with such a rationale requires special skills such as the ability to think and debate analytically even critically with split second mental agility.
 You could even be one of those mercilessly sharp tongued people who relish going head first into such debates with a troll but for the others, the rest of humanity, getting haplessly involved in such exchanges often ends confoundingly in bruised egos and blocked connections.

 So what’s the solution?
-How do you reason with such logic without sacrificing firmly held beliefs?
+How do you reason with such logic without sacrificing die-hard beliefs?
 How to get out of it?
-Well, you could try psychology but like with teenagers it invariably backfires, antagonists are obtuse but not systematically stupid.
+You could try psychology but like with teenagers it invariably backfires, antagonists are obtuse but not systematically stupid.

 You could also try philosophy but again, you never know who you’re really up against and unless you know your Zeno of Elea from your Zeno of Citium it invariably ends badly.